General and background information

 - expenses which are charged on to clients.

-For trading organisations the cost of all entertaining is initially assessable on the employee.
-However, the employee may claim the cost of all business entertaining provided that the employer is not receiving a corporation tax deduction in the company accounts for that expense – hence the significance of the tick and the cross.
+For trading organisations the cost of all entertaining is initially accessible on the employee.
+However, the employee may claim the cost of all business entertaining provided that the employer is not receiving a corporation tax deduction in the company accounts for that expense – hence the significance of the 'Yes/No' option.
 The P11D does not distinguish between staff entertaining and business entertaining.
 Report any staff entertaining under section M ‘Other items’ in either the blue or brown box making the nature of the entry clear, alternatively apply for staff entertaining to be included in a PSA.

 - An HMRC favourite for investigation is the annual Christmas party and indeed, other annual staff functions.
 HMRC accepts that no taxable benefit arises if the cost (including guests) does not exceed £150 a head including VAT.